-Table 7 shows past averages for the federally required transit safety measures for MWRTA's fixed-route and demand response services in calendar year format, which is similar to the data presented for the MBTA and CATA.
-MPO staff collected this information from the NTD's Safety and Security Time Series data files and the NTD Annual Vehicle Database files for CYs 2018 and 2019, which overlap the period covered by the data in Table 6.24 As with the data shown for CATA, this NTD data is shown in calendar years, as opposed to state fiscal years, but it does provide details about expected fatalities, injuries, safety events and expected system reliability within a 12-month period.
+Table 6 shows past averages for the federally required transit safety measures for MWRTA's fixed-route and demand response services in calendar year format, which is similar to the data presented for the MBTA and CATA.
+As with the data shown for CATA, this NTD data is shown in calendar years, as opposed to state fiscal years, but it does provide details about expected fatalities, injuries, safety events and expected system reliability within a 12-month period.
 As previously mentioned, MWRTA's rate values are expressed in 100,000 VRM.